 - Air Quality

-The twin goals of APEP are:
+The goals of APEP are:

 - Get highly efficient hardware in the field, including pumping plants, irrigation systems, and water distribution systems.

 - Ensure that this hardware is managed correctly.

 The APEP also offers a pump testing rebate.
 To qualify Customers must pay the Public Purpose Programs Charge on their utility bill.
 Customers should call APEP for questions concerning program eligibility.

 "IMPORTANT!
 Program eligibility and requirements have changed as of January 1, 2021.